drewlee723/getdata-007/CodeBook.md

 In other words, same type of measurements for a particular subject and activity are averaged into one value and the tidy data set contains these mean values only.
 The processed tidy data set is also exported as .txt file.

+more details about the process are provided in the script.